ailequal/dotfiles/README.md

 # dotfiles

-A collection of my dotfiles (more or less).
+A collection of my dotfiles.